GemTalk/Rowan/docs/Specification.md

 In order to make it feasible to load a single package and meet the requirement that such loads would result in an independent chunk of functionality, [Metacello][3] uses package dependencies to ensure that no matter which package was loaded, the developer would get a complete unit of functionality.

 However in practice the package dependencies defined in a Metacello baseline tend to be biased towards resolving load issues like package load order and making sure that classes/globals are defined before they are used rather than biased towards defining functional units.
-For example, the following Metacello load expression is likely to load without error:
+For example, the following (imperative) Metacello load expression is likely to load without error:
 ```smalltalk
 Metacello new
  baseline:'Seaside3';